rohe/oidctest/docs/OIDCtesting/OPtest/overview.rst

 .. _tt_opt_flow:

-A YAML file that contains descriptions of all the tests in a domain specific manner.
+A directory that contains descriptions of all the tests in a domain specific manner.
+It contains one file per test and the content of the file is a JSON document adhering to a specific syntax.
 If you want to understand more about the test descriptions you can read more about them in :ref:`Test description language`.

 -p